 Daina Penkiunas, Ph.D.

-Is the State Historic Preservation Officer at the Wisconsin Historical Society.
+is the State Historic Preservation Officer at the Wisconsin Historical Society.
 Prior to assuming her position as Wisconsin’s National Register coordinator in 2000, Daina worked as a private preservation consultant, a college lecturer, and in the Hawaii State Historic Preservation Office.
-Daina holds a bachelor’s degree in architectural history and preservation from the University of Maryland and a Master’s and Ph.D in architectural history from the University of Virginia.
+Daina holds a bachelor’s degree in architectural history and preservation from the University of Maryland and a Master’s and Ph.D. in architectural history from the University of Virginia.

-Is the Certified Local Government (CLG) & Preservation Education Coordinator for the State Historic Preservation Office and the SHPO Advisor to WAHPC.
-He began his career in cultural resources as a field ar-chaeologist for the National Forest Service in South Dakota, and then evaluating historic Army Reserve properties in the Great Lakes region for the Department of Defense.
+is the Certified Local Government (CLG) & Preservation Education Coordinator for the State Historic Preservation Office and the SHPO Advisor to WAHPC.
+He began his career in cultural resources as a field ar-chaeologist for the National Forest Service in South Dakota, and then evaluating his-toric Army Reserve properties in the Great Lakes region for the Department of Defense.
 He earned a Mas-ter’s degree in 2008 in Planning and Landscape Architecture from UW-Madison and studied architecture history, landscape design history, and federal historic preservation policies.
 He has worked in the public and private sectors as a specialist in histor-ic preservation policies and practices.
 Jason has also been an advocate for historic places as the Executive Director of the Madison Trust for Historic Preservation, and as a self-employed consultant.